belcurv/leetcode/src/0070_climbing-stairs/Readme.md

 # Explanation

-It took writing down multiple iterations before the pattern emerged: fibonacci!
+It took writing down multiple iterations before the pattern emerged:

 For any given `n`, the number of ways to reach steps `s` is equal to the sum of the previous two `n`'s steps

 <span><pre>s<sub>n</sub> = s<sub>n-2</sub> + s<sub>n-1</sub></pre><span>

+The first `n`'s are easily brute forced:

 ---